czbiohub-sf/cerebra/paper/paper.md

 Tree construction proceeds at O(*n*log*n*) time complexity, making construction rather than search the bottleneck for most VCF sets [@Alekseyenko:2007].
 The _genome interval tree_ is constructed with a reference genome sequence ([FASTA format](https://en.wikipedia.org/wiki/FASTA_format), often with a `.fa` extension), and a genome annotation
 ([gene transfer format, GTF](https://www.gencodegenes.org/pages/data_format.html), `.gtf` extension).
-We rely on the [ncls](https://github.com/biocore-ntnu/ncls) python library for fast interval tree construction and lookup operations.
+We rely on the [ncls](https://github.com/biocore-ntnu/ncls) python library for fast interval tree construction and lookup operations [@Alekseyenko:2007].

-In order to analyze multiple VCF records at once, we use [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) with the Python [pathos](https://pypi.org/project/pathos/) library module.
+In order to analyze multiple VCF records at once, we use [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) with the Python [pathos](https://pypi.org/project/pathos/) library module [@pathos].
 We extract relevant information -- including genomic interval, observed base, and read coverage -- from each variant record.
 In the `germline-filter` module variants are compared to one another and filtered out if found to be identical.
 In `count-variants` variants are simply matched to whichever gene they came from.